 Before arriving to the village of Zippori, he drove for at least twenty minutes.
-In fact I had walked the wrong way going to the direction opposite to that of Zippori.
+In fact I had walked the wrong way to the direction opposite that of Zippori.

 In the meanwhile we exchanged a few words.

 “No, I am Christian.
 My mother is Christian and my father is Jewish.
-I followed my mother’s religion”
+I have followed my mother’s religion.”

 “Yes, I know.
-These are Tefillin or phylacteries.
-Jewish people in their prayer roll one tefillah around the arm and another tefillah around the head.
+These are tefillin or phylacteries.
+Jewish people in their prayer roll one tefillah around the arm and another around the head.
 Inside the box they put passages of the Torah.”

 “When I was in Jerusalem I noticed, parked on the street, a van with inside a man sitting, and on the table many Tefillin.
 When I got near the van I asked some information to him, but he did not want to give me any information, for I was not Jewish.
 Do you know why that van with the Tefillin was parked there?”

 “Yes, I know.
 They are people who give you Tefillin so you can talk with God.”

 “Now, I am beginning to learn something about Jewish religion.
 Jewish people aim to talk directly with God, without any intermediation, differently from most religions.
 Jewish religion is a very deep religion and I need to understand it better.”

 In the meanwhile we arrived in Zippori.
 I gave my new friend my Israeli telephone number and he gave me his email and telephone number.

 “Don’t be shy, if you have a problem hitchhike!”